sergeyklay/echolang/README.md

 ## Disclaimer

 My goal was to build a fully finished app that's actually useful to me and just works - without writing a single line of code myself.
 I offloaded the whole thing to the LLM.
 Basically, I was testing the agentic capabilities of AI to see what this means for developers.
 And I want to emphasize this again: *I didn't write one bit of code for this app*.
-I spent 1 hour and 28 minutes on this project - prompting agents, code review, manual testing, code-generation, etc.
+I spent 1 hour and 28 minutes on base implementation of this project - prompting agents, code review, manual testing, code-generation, etc. Then I added Quality-of-Life improvements to the project and spent another 22 minutes on that.
+Total time spent on this project was 1 hour and 50 minutes.

 This project is a proof-of-concept for fully AI-driven development.
 Since I didn't write the lines myself, treat this as experimental software.